syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/FAQ/How-to-browse-through-the-MDIChildren-in-the-MDI-container-after-enabling-TabbedMDIManager.md

 ---
 layout: post
-title: How-to-browse-through-the-MDIChildren-in-the-MDI-container-after-enabling-TabbedMDIManager | WindowsForms | Syncfusion
+title: How-to-browse-through-the-MDIChildren | WindowsForms | Syncfusion
 description: how to browse through the mdichildren in the mdicontainer after enabling tabbedmdimanager
 platform: WindowsForms
-control: TabbedMDIPackage
+control: TabbedMDIManager
 documentation: ug
 ---

 # How to browse through the MDIChildren in the MDIContainer after enabling TabbedMDIManager

-You should not use the MDIContainer form’s MDIChildren property to browse through the MDIChildren.
+You should not use the MDIContainer form’s [MDIChildren](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabbedMDIManager~MdiChildren.html) property to browse through the MDIChildren.
 This is because the TabbedMDI Framework introduces some additional MDIChildren into your MDIContainer that are not part of your application logic.

-You should instead use the TabbedMDIManager's MDIChildren property to get a list of the MDIChildren, as follows:
+You should instead use the TabbedMDIManager's [MDIChildren](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabbedMDIManager~MdiChildren.html) property to get a list of the MDIChildren, as follows:

 {% tabs %}